hyperledger-solang/solang/docs/language/functions.rst

   - Struct types are represented by their field types (preceded with an extra underscore).
   - Enum types are represented as their underlying uint8 type.
   - Array types are recognizable by having ``Array`` appended.
-  - Fixed size Arrays will additionally have their length appended as well.
+  - Fixed size arrays will additionally have their length appended as well.

   The following example illustrates some overloaded functions and their mangled name: